RazeLighter777/CCDC_C3T/README.md

     - [ ] Installs the C3T backup key on the hosts.
     - [x] Installs the C3T custom banner on the hosts.
     - [x] Locks the authorized_keys file on the hosts with chattr +i.
-- auditd.yml
-    - [x] Installs auditd on the hosts.
-    - [x] Configures auditd on the hosts to log all events.
-    - [ ] Enables auditd on the hosts.
-(Doesn't work on RHEL hosts . . . )
 - mac.yml
     - [x] Enabled SELinux on RHEL hosts.
     - [x] Enables AppArmor on Ubuntu hosts.